neondatabase/website/content/docs/manage/api-keys.md

   - /docs/get-started-with-neon/using-api-keys
 ---

-Any action performed in the Neon Console can be performed using the [Neon API](https://neon.tech/api-reference).
+Most actions performed in the Neon Console can be performed using the [Neon API](https://neon.tech/api-reference).
 Using the Neon API requires an API key.
 This topic describes how to generate, revoke, and use API keys.

 API keys are global and belong to your Neon account.
 They can be used with any project that belongs to your Neon account.
 A Neon account can create unlimited API keys.